softwarenerd/TSNLogger/README.md

 Using TSNLogger
 ---------------
-Simply add TSNLogger to your podfile.
+Add TSNLogger to your podfile.
 ```
 pod 'TSNLogger'
 ```